 Add more oil if needed, then add the chopped onion.
 Cook, stirring until translucent, for 4 -5 minutes.
 Add the garlic and cook, stirring vigorously until aromatic, 30 seconds to 1 minute.
 Then quickly add the chicken broth to prevent burning and stir everything around to de-glaze the pot.

 Press the 'cancel' button or remove the pot from the heat.
 Stir in the zest and juice of 1 orange then add the browned pork pieces and stir briefly to combine.

 If using an Instant Pot, close the lid securely and switch the valve to 'sealing'.
 Cook on high pressure for 45 minutes.
 Allow pressure to naturally release for 10 minutes, then switch the valve to release the remaining pressure.
-If using a slow cooker, transfer everything to the slow cooker and cook on low for 10 hours or on high for 7 hours.
+If using a slow cooker, transfer everything to the slow cooker and cook on low for 10 hours or on high for 7 hours, or until tender.

 Preheat the oven to broil.

 Shred the pork with 2 forks (transfer to a bowl first if this makes it easier to shred), then transfer to a large baking sheet with a slotted spoon.
 Spoon about one-third of the juices over the pork and toss to combine.

 Broil for 4 to 5 minutes, or until the edges of the pork begin browning and start getting crisp.
 Stir the pork, then broil another 4 to 5 minutes.